Baby copperheads can look a lot like worms.

 Baby copperheads are mini replicas of adult copperheads, but much smaller in size, measuring only about 6 to 8 inches.

 Due to their small size, they are often mistaken for worms.
 However, sometimes their tiny triangular head may be visible, and they also move in a more serpentine fashion.

 Upon closer inspection, you might also notice hourglass, triangular, or Hershey-kiss-like patterns over red, brown, or dark grey coloring.

 In addition, baby copperheads up to the age of 1 year have that distinct bright yellow or green coloring on their tail tips that resembles grub or worms.
 This is known as the caudal lure.

-They remain coiled and camouflaged so that only the caudal lures are visible.
+They use their unique tails by remaining coiled and camouflaged so that only the caudal lures are visible.
 Curious prey walks right up to them to investigate and the baby copperhead strikes quickly.

 Do Baby Copperheads Have Spots?

 Northern baby copperheads have rounded dark-colored spots over the light-colored parts of their sides.
 There also may be a dark spot present in the center of each dorsolateral band.
 Even adult copperheads have these spots, but they are better defined in the younger snakes.

 What Time Of Year Are Baby Copperhead Snakes Born?